-The most widely accepted hypothesis is that endometrial cells are transported from the uterine cavity and subsequently become implanted at ectopic sites.
-Retrograde flow of menstrual tissue through the fallopian tubes could transport endometrial cells intra-abdominally; the lymphatic or circulatory system could transport endometrial cells to distant sites (eg, the pleural cavity).
+The most widely accepted hypothesis for the pathophysiology of endometriosis is that endometrial cells are transported from the uterine cavity during menstruation and subsequently become implanted at ectopic sites.
+Retrograde flow of menstrual tissue through the fallopian tubes is common and could transport endometrial cells intra-abdominally; the lymphatic or circulatory system could transport endometrial cells to distant sites (eg, the pleural cavity).

-In patients with severe endometriosis and distorted pelvic anatomy, the infertility rate is high, possibly because the distorted anatomy interferes with mechanisms of ovum pickup and tubal transport.
+In patients with severe endometriosis and distorted pelvic anatomy, the infertility rate is high, possibly because the distorted anatomy and inflammation interfere with mechanisms of ovum pickup, oocyte fertilization, and tubal transport.

 Increased incidence of luteinized unruptured ovarian follicle syndrome (trapped oocyte)

-Regular exercise (especially if begun before age 15, if done for > 4 h/wk, or both).
+Regular exercise (especially if begun before age 15, if done for > 4 hours/week, or both)

 Some women with extensive endometriosis are asymptomatic; some with minimal disease have incapacitating pain.
 Dysmenorrhea is an important diagnostic clue, particularly if it begins after several years of relatively pain-free menses.

 Symptoms can vary depending on location of implants.